Understanding cohabitation agreements

 Cohabiting with a partner basically means you are living together, that’s it.
 No more, no less.

-A Cohabiting Couples Rights
+Cohabiting Couples Rights

-Cohabiting couples don’t have any automatic rights besides parental ones, and those only cover you
+Cohabiting couples don’t have any automatic rights besides parental ones, and those only cover you if you split and the father is registered at birth.

-If you split and the father is registered at the birth.
 By choosing to live together you can either split the rent or you may be in a position to buy and then have to make the decision as to whether you buy together, or one person pays the other rent towards the mortgage.